kks32-courses/data-analytics/spark/spark.md

 single-reduce), but not very efficient for cases that require multi-pass computations and algorithms.
 MapReduce requires output data be stored in a distributed file system at each step.
 Hence, this approach tends to reduce the computation speed due to replication and disk storage.
+Apache Spark lets you treat your input files almost like any other variable, which you cannot do in Hadoop MapReduce.

 Hadoop as a big data processing technology has been around since 2011 and has proven to be the solution of choice for processing large data sets.
 Hadoop is